Initial Search Fees

 Before any enquiry can be undertaken a fee for the initial search for records and archives needs to be paid.
 This covers the time needed to make the initial search.
 The initial search fee can be paid by either enclosing a cheque with the submission of the Enquiry Form, or by BACS transfer through the bank, arranged after the completed form has been received by us.

-- The fee for Soldier Enquiries pertaining to a First World War soldier or one who served between 1914 and 1920 is £40.
+- The fee for Soldier Enquiries pertaining to a soldier who served between 1914 and 1920 is £40.

 - For Soldier Enquiries pertaining to soldiers who served after 1920, an application for their service records has to be made to the Ministry of Defence.
 This application can be made directly to the MoD by the enquirer who will be charged a fee of £30.
 Unknown Soldier can apply for the records on behalf of the enquirer for an additional fee of £25.